ZaneH/tradr/README.md

 - [ ] yarn

 # Setup
-Simply clone the repo and run `./start.sh`
+Simply clone the repo and run `./start.sh`.
+If everything succeeds, you'll be able to run the servers on your machine.

 ## Run development servers (Ropsten)
 Open 2 instances of your Terminal